ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 spoken like 't' and 'd' for example; or letters that make the same sounds within a word like 'o' and 'ou'.
 In order to emulate that, there is a `GeCo like corrupter and related list of possible changes in the phonetic_variations csv found here <https://github.com/ihmeuw/vivarium_research_prl/tree/main/noise>`_.

-To implement this, use the math defined above to calculate the rate of rows eligible for noise and error rate per character/token based on user inputs.
-Then select the strings eligible for noise and apply the phonetic noise function to all strings.
+To implement this, select the strings eligible for noise and apply the phonetic noise function to all strings with the user defined token error rate.

 Limitations: